youMetTem/LJvsHardSphereSimulationModel/README.md

 Furthermore, this study aims to compare the the accuracy of speeds distribution data obtain from both *Hard-Sphere* and *Lennard-Jones Potential* model.
 By reconstruct the speeds distribution of both model with *Cubic Spline interpolation* and compare them with the the Maxwell-Boltzmann theoretical distribution.

 ## Methodology
-This project consists of 2 phasesL the Kinematic Simulation, which generate raw physical data from *Hard-Sphere* and *Lennard-Jones potential* model, and the comparative numerical reconstruction, which analyzes the statistical properties and implement Cubic Spline Interpolation to both model and compare their accuracy.
+This project consists of 2 phases the Kinematic Simulation, which generate raw physical data from *Hard-Sphere* and *Lennard-Jones potential* model, and the comparative numerical reconstruction, which analyzes the statistical properties and implement Cubic Spline Interpolation to both model and compare their accuracy.
 Additionally, 3D dynamic visualization of LJ model, Hard-Sphere model response to rapid temperature decreases and LJ model simulation without external interference is also provided.